JanTristanH/FE-sample/README.md

 Then copy the data from the internal table into a file called `nast.csv`.
 This can be done by right clicking on the table data in debugger and selecting `Export to File...`.
 Be sure to update the file extension to `.csv`.

 Then open the file in Excel and remove the first and last column.
-Save the file into `./db/data` as `db.NAST.csv`.
+Also update PDLVDF to match the format `2019-12-11` Save the file into `./db/data` as `db.NAST.csv`.

 The updated content of the file will be served by CAP.